Bowles is one of the best rock climbing venues in the South East, with its south-facing, quick drying sandstone and excellent access.

-Bowles is the only UK outdoor centre with its own natural sandstone outcrop suitable for climbing – there are more than 230 climbs up to 10m in height across the range of grades from 1a to 6c.
-Bowles is soft sandstone so our guidelines should be followed to look after the rock
+Bowles is the only UK outdoor centre with its own natural sandstone outcrop suitable for climbing – there are more than 230 climbs up to 10m in height with grades from 1a to 6c.
+Bowles is soft sandstone so our guidelines should be followed to look after the rock.

 Rock climbing courses and lessons